State of Origin Game III

 Sydney Olympic Park Car Parks

-Attendees must pre-book parking online to secure a space.
-Parking will be in high demand and is expected to sell out in advance so secure your ticket now.
+If you need to drive, it is essential that you pre-book parking online to guarantee yourself a car space.
 There will be no casual parking on site available.
 Do not drive if you have not pre-booked a parking spot.

 The closest car park to Accor Stadium is P1 car park.
 See our Sydney Olympic Park transport map (pdf 551KB) to find your way.